foliovision/fv-wordpress-flowplayer/readme.txt

 The black border is defined in the style sheet, located in the /css/flowplayer.css at line 6

-= I do own a license key and I would like to use the latest version Flowplayer provided to me. =

-Replace the /flowplayer/commercial/flowplayer.swf with the newest Flowplayer (strip out additional version numbers from the file name).
-Go to admin section and enter your licence key.
-Don't forget to click 'Apply changes', and you're ready to use your commercial version.

-= How do I change the size of the play button? =

-The size is defined to be 83x83px, defined in /modules/flowplayer-frontend.php line 118.

-= How do I change the position of the play button? =

-The position of the play button is defined at two places, first is the css file (.splash_play_button) and in the /modules/flowplayer-frontend.php (line 118, starting with $splash = ...).
-To modify the vertical position modify top=round($height/2-45) to your custom value.
-Try for example values like 0 or $height to move the play button up or down.

 = When viewing the video in fullscreen mode, it is stretched and looks deformed. =

 If you have version 1.2.2 or higher, than go to settings and set Fit scaling to true.